-- (b) History adjustments will be based on injuries and illnesses (and trends) during the previous three years, including available information from both Workers' Compensation data and Bureau of Labor Statistics.
-This assessment will also include a review of the employer's violation history within the past three years.
-Adjustments will be made as follows: - (A) 10% reduction of the base penalty if the compliance officer determines that the information demonstrates a positive history overall; - (B) No change in the base penalty if the compliance officer determines that history is what would be expected of a typical employer; or - (C) 10% increase of the base penalty if the compliance officer determines that the information demonstrates a negative history overall. - (c) Good faith adjustments will be determined by, but not limited to, review of certain criteria as follows: - (A) Evidence of an overall safety and health program.
+(b) History adjustments will be based on injuries and illnesses (and trends) during the previous three years, including available information from both Workers' Compensation data and Bureau of Labor Statistics.
+This assessment will also include a review of the employer's violation history within the past 3 years.
+Adjustments will be made as follows:

+• 10% reduction if the compliance officer determines that the information demonstrates a positive history overall.

+- No reduction if the compliance officer determines that history is what would be expected of a typical employer. - 10% increase if the compliance officer determines that the information demonstrates a negative history overall.

+(c) Good faith adjustments will be determined by, but not limited to, review of certain criteria as follows:

-- (B) Effective communication of safety and health policies. - (C) Promotion of safety and health prior to the inspection. - (D) Employees are clearly involved in the safety and health program. - (E) Management's commitment at all levels is apparent. - (F) Worksite hazard analysis is conducted. - (G) Employees and managers alike are held accountable for safety and health. - (H) Adjustments will be made as follows: - (i) 20% reduction of the base penalty if the compliance officer determines that the information demonstrates a better than average effort to comply with the law and rules; - (ii) No adjustment in the base penalty if the compliance officer determines that the information demonstrates an employer's good faith effort is average; or - (iii) 20% increase of the base penalty if the compliance officer determines that the information demonstrates a poorer than average effort to comply with the law and rules. - (d) A 10% reduction of the base penalty will be provided for immediate correction of violations or other unsafe conditions identified during the inspection provided that such corrective action is substantial and not temporary or superficial. - (3) Penalty adjustments, except for size, will not be applied to repeat violations, violations for a failure to correct, willful violations, or any violation that the compliance officer determines contributed to an injury, illness, or death of an employee.
-Adjustments will not reduce the penalty to less than the mandatory minimum penalty that has been established by rule or statute or increase the penalty beyond the maximum penalty established by statute. - (4) The adjusted final penalty for a serious violation will not be less than \$1,116. - (5) Penalties for combined violations will be calculated by taking the number of violations into account when assessing probability.
-Severity will be determined by identifying the most severe reasonably predictable injury or illness that could occur. - (6) The penalty for grouped violations of different rules is calculated by determining the probability and severity for the entire group. - (7) For any serious violation, the Administrator may instead, at his or her discretion, assess a penalty of between \$1,116 and \$15,625.
+- Evidence of an overall safety and health program. - Effective communication of safety and health policies. - Promotion of safety and health prior to the inspection. - Employees are clearly involved in the safety and health program. - Management's commitment at all levels is apparent. - Worksite hazard analysis is conducted. - Employees and managers alike are held accountable for safety and health.

+Adjustments will be made as follows:

+- 20% reduction in penalties if the compliance officer determines that the information demonstrates a better than average effort to comply with the law and rules. - No adjustment if the compliance officer determines that the information demonstrates an employer's good faith effort is at the norm. - 20% increase in penalties if the compliance officer determines that the information demonstrates a poorer than normal effort to comply with the law and rules.

+(d) A 10% reduction will be provided for immediate corrections of violations or other unsafe conditions identified during the inspection provided that such corrective action is substantial and not temporary or superficial.

+(3) Penalty adjustments, except for size, will not be applied to repeat violations, willful violations, or [to] any violation that the compliance officer determines contributed to an injury, illness, or death of an employee.
+Adjustments will not reduce the penalty to less than the mandatory minimum penalty that has been established by rule or statute or increase [them] the penalty beyond the maximum penalty established by statute.
-[ED.
-NOTE: To view attachments referenced in rule text, click here to view rule.]

-Statutory/Other Authority: ORS 654.025(2), 654.035 & 656.726(4) Statutes/Other Implemented: ORS 654.001 through 654.295 History: OSHA 13-2021, amend filed 11/01/2021, effective 12/01/2021 OSHA 5-2018, amend filed 11/29/2018, effective 12/17/2018 OSHA 8-2017, amend filed 12/22/2017, effective 01/01/2018 OHSA 2-2012, f.
-5-11-12, cert. ef.
-7-1-12 OSHA 7-1995, f. & cert. ef.
-7-5-95 OSHA 7-1992, f.
-7-31-92, cert. ef.
-10-1-92 APD 7-1988, f.
-6-17-88, ef.
-7-1-74 APD 5-1988, f.
-5-16-88, ef.
-5-16-88 APD 6-1987, f.
-12-23-87, ef.
-1-1-88 WCD 12-1982, f.
-9-20-84, ef.
-11-1-84 WCD 6-1982, f.
-6-28-82, ef.
-8-1-82 WCD 4-1981, f.
-5-22-81, ef.
-7-1-81 WCD 5-1978, f.
-6-22-78, ef.
-8-15-78 WCB 8-1975, f.
-8-5-75, ef.
-9-1-75 WCB 19-1974, f.
-6-5-74, ef.
-7-1-74

-Determination of Penalty - Failure to Correct

-- (1) A citation must be issued for an employer's failure to correct a previously cited violation. - (2) Penalties assessed for a failure to correct a previously cited violation will not exceed \$13,653 per day: - (a) Such penalties may be assessed for each workday, or part of a day, that the violation is not corrected and it results in continued exposure after the ordered correction date; - (b) Such penalties must be determined by considering the probability and severity of the original violation, the efforts of the employer to correct the violation, and factors that delayed the correction of the violation; and - (c) If failure to correct the violation results from the employer's lack of diligence, the daily penalty will be not less than \$50 for other than serious violations, and not less than \$100 for serious violations.
+(4) The adjusted penalty for a serious violation will not be less than \$100.

+(5) Penalties for combined violations will be calculated by taking the number of violations into account when assessing probability.
+Severity will be determined by identifying the most severe reasonably predictable injury or illness that could occur.

+(6) The penalty for grouped violations of different rules is calculated by determining the probability and severity for the entire group.

+(7) The Administrator may assess a penalty of up to \$12,675 for any violation after considering the facts.

-Statutory/Other Authority: ORS 654.025(2), 654.035 & 656.726(4) Statutes/Other Implemented: ORS 654.001 through 654.295 History:
+Stat.
+Auth.: ORS 654.025(2) and 656.726(4).
+Stats.
+Implemented: ORS 654.001 through 654.295.